paytaca/stablehedge-paper/README.md

 - **Price Value**: All price values are expressed in assets per BCH.
 For instance, USD prices are in USD/BCH meaning the price represents the amount of USD for 1 BCH.
 Price values also have decimal precisions, for instance USD/BCH are represented as USD cents per BCH where 1 USD = 100 USD cents.
 For 1 USD/BCH, the price value used in calculations is 100 USD cents / BCH.

+- **Total Value Locked**: The total value locked (TVL) is the total amount of funds stored in the platform.
+This includes the BCH held in RedemptionContract and TreasuryContract and the total value, in BCH, of the ongoing short positions.

 ### 4.2 Conversions

 The Bitcoin Cash script operates without floating-point arithmetic, making division operations result in floor division.
 To maintain consistency with this behavior, we derived the following two formulas for converting between satoshis and token units.